 It is estimated that IP traffic traversing WiFi networks will reach 1.2 Zettabytes by 2021, with 82% of it being IP video traffic.
 With a global embrace of IoT technology at the commercial and residential level, High-Density networks will become common.
 As technology evolves, the need for internet bandwidth increases and most of that traffic will be traversing WiFi networks.

-The benefits of WiFi 6 technology go beyond speed.
-However, a theoretical 11Gbps data rate sounds incredible; the performance is possible by the improvement and adoption of existing and new technology over previous WiFi standards, including Multi-User MIMO (MU-MIMO), meaning the AP can send and receive concurrently from multiple stations, the use of the 6GHz frequency band channel up 160MHz width, and improved power efficiency.
+The benefits of WiFi 6 technology go beyond speed; a theoretical 11Gbps data rate sounds incredible, but 802.11 ax improvements offer more than speed.
+High levels of WiFi network performance are possible by Multi-User MIMO (MU-MIMO), meaning the AP can send and receive concurrently from multiple stations, the use of the 6GHz frequency band channel up 160MHz width, and improved power efficiency.

-Currently, the networking field leaders are already manufacturing WiFi 6 enabled access points and the switches capable of handling the traffic.
-Here at JDTech, we deploy WiFi 6 solutions from Cisco Meraki, Cisco, Cambium, Rukus, Aruba, and Extreme Networks.
+The networking field leaders are currently manufacturing WiFi 6 enabled access points and switches to handle the traffic.
+We are WiFi experts deploying WiFi 6 solutions from major vendors, including Cisco Meraki, Cisco, Cambium, Rukus, Aruba, and Extreme Networks.
 Each company has its unique edge over the other regarding interoperability, seamless deployment, administration, and cost, but the underlying 802.11ax technology upon which they’ve built is the same.